Introduced as a nasty surprise to the RAF Spitfire Mk V in the Dieppe operation, the Fw 190 wrested control of the air from the RAF.

 The German fighter “White 1” was also in great trouble.
 His engine had been severely damaged and the pilot Orlowski was forced to bail out.
 He was too close to the ground for his chute to open fully.
 Orlowski survived the fall by hitting a cushion of deep snow.
 A small avalanche carried him to the bottom of the valley.
 During the journey down, his flare gun went off causing severe burns.
 Local Norwegians took him to the hospital.
 Heinz Orlowski survived the ordeal.
 His crashed Fw 190 “White 1” (Wk Nr 93182) sat lodged into the snowy Norway hillside for more than twenty-five years.

 Discovered in the 1970’s but kept quiet, the wreckage sat until salvage began in September 1983.
 Wk Nr 931682 was recovered from the crash site in Norway and taken to the Royal Norwegian Air Force Aircraft Museum at the Flesland Airport.
 The West Norwegian Air Historical Group was the driving force behind the initial salvage.
 Running low on funds, the Norwegian Defense Museum was able to secure several sponsors to pay for the Fw 190 extraction from the crash site to Bergen via a heli-lift operation.
 Eventually, leadership changed at the Norwegian Defense Museum and the directors decided to pass the restoration project on to the Texas Air Museum in the United States.
 In 2012, the Collings Foundation took over the “White 1” Fw 190F-8 and “Long Nose” Fw 190D-9 restoration projects from Mark Timken and WWII Fighter Aircraft Foundation / White 1 Foundation.
 To restore these fighters to flying condition is far more challenging than restoring a P-51 Mustang or even a B-17 Flying Fortress.
 Every component is extremely rare or even nonexistent.
-We hope to have the F-8 and D-9 restorations completed within the next 2 – 3 years.
+The Collings Foundation chose GossHawk Unlimited to see the project through to completion.